api-platform/docs/core/graphql.md

 }
 ```

-The above allows you to find offers by their respective product's color like for the REST Api.
+The above allows you to find offers by their respective product's color like for the REST API.
 You can then filter using the following syntax:

 ```graphql